CytOpT: Optimal Transport with Domain Adaptation for Interpreting Flow Cytometry data: Discussion

 \section{Discussion}

-We have introduced \texttt{CytOpT}, a supervised method that directly estimates the cell class proportions, without a preliminary clustering or classification step.
-While obtaining a classification of the observation is often a mathematical {tool for achieving automatic gating}, we emphasize that from a clinical perspective it is the proportions of the different cell populations that matter.
-Indeed, this is the key parameter which informs on a patient's biological and health condition.
+We have introduced \texttt{CytOpT}, a supervised method that differs from existing method as it directly estimates the cell population proportions, without a preliminary clustering or classification step.
+While obtaining a classification of the observation is often a mathematical tool for achieving automatic gating, we emphasize that from a clinical perspective, the proportions of the different cell populations is the quantity of interest \citep{henel2007basic}.
+Thus, we have proposed efficient numerical schemes that rely on stochastic algorithms to address the delicate issue of computing and minimizing the regularized Wasserstein distance.
+We have demonstrated empirically, both on simulated data and on real flow cytometry data, the outstanding performance of \texttt{CytOpT} to tackle this question of cell population proportion estimation, especially in difficult situations where the technical variability of flow cytometry induces spatial shifts between samples.
+We also think that with higher-dimensional data, our method could perform even better as the Wasserstein distance would take advantage of all the dimensions available at once.

-To further improve the performance of \texttt{CytOpT}, an additional pre-processing step to handle outliers could make \texttt{CytOpT} more robust to extreme cellular observations that have little biological meaning.
-Indeed, due to the needed scaling standardization of the data, one outlier observation can change the layout of the source data in comparison with the layout of the target data.
-A data driven strategy to choose the regularization parameter $\varepsilon$ could also help to tackle this outlier issue.